ChlaegerIO/FlowModeling/README.md

 In the folder `My_Models` is the code used to get the results for my Model

 In the folder `Videos` is a link to a video collection and some database files which are too large for my GitHub lfs storage capacity.

+Notes on git:
+Discard commits by moving the head to the origin/main (in online repository) with `git reset HEAD~5` where 5 means 5 steps back.